 Stress and skin #8: Sallowness

-Quick fix: Step up intake of leafy greens, fruit and high protein grains and lentils as well as healthy fats like those found in avocados and olive oil; cut down on caffeine.
-Skipping meals is a complete no-no!
+Step up intake of leafy greens, fruit and high protein grains and lentils as well as healthy fats like those found in avocados and olive oil.
+Skipping meals is a complete no-no for stressed skin!

 Stress and skin #9: Inflammation

-Prolonged stress creates chronic internal inflammation, which leads to premature ageing, uneven skin tone and texture, lack of radiance and hyperpigmentation.
+Prolonged stress creates chronic inflammation, which leads to an uneven skin tone and texture, lack of radiance and hyperpigmentation.
 And those stress skin rashes that we spoke about earlier.

 Quick fix: Sleep is anti-inflammatory — a time of healing, when cortisol levels are at their lowest.
-Getting enough will keep your body’s best coping skills at hand, which is an important factor in countering the effect of stress.
+Getting enough nap-time will keep your body’s best coping skills at hand, which is an important factor in countering the effect of stress.

 Stress and skin #10: Skin cancers

 Quick fix: Not all of us can actually avoid acute stress during some phases of our lives.
 What we can do?
 Remember to not skip the sunscreen — even if you are indoors.
 Rule of thumb is that if the natural light is bright enough to read, it’s bright enough to damage your skin.